 Wereldmuseum Rotterdam

-Name variations: Wereldmuseum, Nationaal Museum van Wereldculturen, Museum voor Volkenkunde, Museum voor Land- en Volkenkunde
+Name variations: Nationaal Museum van Wereldculturen, Museum voor Volkenkunde, Museum voor Land- en Volkenkunde, Wereldmuseum

 Description

-Today's Wereldmuseum Rotterdam grew out of the Yacht Society (Yachtvereniging), founded in 1851, which was located on the Willemskade in Rotterdam.
+Today's Wereldmuseum Rotterdam evolved from the Royal Yacht Club (Yachtvereniging), which was founded in 1851 and was located on Willemskade in Rotterdam.
 Members donated all kinds of objects to the society, such as ship models, but also ethnographic objects.
-Thus, in 1873 the Maritiem Museum Prins Hendrik was founded, named after the president of the Yacht Society.
-When Prince Hendrik died in 1879 and the Yacht Society ceased to exist, the Municipality of Rotterdam decided to take over the building on Willemskade and the Society's collection.
-In 1883, the municipality decided that an ethnographic museum should also be located in the building.
-Thus, in 1885, the Museum of Geology and Ethnology (Museum voor Land- en Volkenkunde) opened its doors.
-Later the name was changed to Museum of Ethnology (Museum voor Volkenkunde).
+In 1873 this led to the foundation of the Maritiem Museum Prins Hendrik, named after the president of the Yacht Club.
+After Prince Hendrik died in 1879 and the Yacht Club ceased to exist in 1880, the municipality of Rotterdam decided in 1883 to take over the building on Willemskade and establish an ethnographic museum there.
+The need for such a museum was driven by the Netherlands' overseas trade contacts, the emerging ethnological sciences and the increasing missionary work in the Dutch colonial territories.
+In 1885 the collection of the former Prince Hendrik Maritime Museum was also acquired, after which the new museum opened its doors on 1 May of that year.

 Provenance research

 The Wereldmuseum Rotterdam archives are located in the Rotterdam City Archives.
-Note that the archives are divided into two parts, an archive from 1883 to 1960 and an archive from 1961 to 1990.
+Note that the archives are divided into two parts: an archive from 1883 to 1960 and an archive from 1961 to 1990.
 Both archives are structured in a similar manner.
-Records related to the collection can be found in both accesses under the heading “Collectievorming en beheer” in the “Taken” section.
+Documents related to the formation of the collection can be found in both accesses under the heading “Collectievorming en beheer” in the “Taken” section.

 The photograph collection of the Wereldmuseum Rotterdam has been transferred to the Nederlands Fotomuseum.
 You can find the photograph collection of the Wereldmuseum Rotterdam by searching for 'WMR*' within the Nederlands Fotomuseum's collection database.